-In 2019, Ford discontinued the 237bhp 2.0-litre turbocharged diesel engine from the Galaxy line-up, leaving a choice of less powerful diesel engines that are perhaps better suited to its effortless mile-munching character.
+In 2019, Ford discontinued the 237bhp 2.0-litre turbocharged diesel engine from the Galaxy line-up, leaving a choice of less powerful diesel engines that were better suited to the majority of its customers.

-They range from 148 to 187bhp, and the 187bhp 2.0-litre diesel, capable of 43.5mpg, offers a great blend of power and economy.
-You can choose a four-wheel drive version, too; its extra traction in slippery conditions comes at the expense of increased fuel consumption, but if you make frequent ski trips, it could be worth considering (as long as you can stomach the higher list price).
+They ranged from 148 to 187bhp, and a 187bhp 2.0-litre diesel, capable of 43.5mpg, offering a great blend of power and economy.
+A four-wheel-drive version was available, too; its extra traction in slippery conditions comes at the expense of increased fuel consumption, but if you make frequent ski trips, it could be worth considering if you can find a lightly used example.

 Another strong Galaxy attribute is build quality.
 Although some of the interior materials (and there are a lot of them) are clearly robust rather than handsome, it’s all well assembled and pleasant to touch.
-No model is anything less than generously equipped, either – even the entry-level Zetec has alloy wheels, DAB radio, Bluetooth and climate control and Ford’s SYNC 3 infotainment system, while Titanium adds sat nav, cruise control, lane-keeping assistance and automatic headlights and wipers.
+No model is anything less than generously equipped, either – even the entry-level Zetec had alloy wheels, DAB radio, Bluetooth and climate control and Ford’s SYNC 3 infotainment system when it was still available.
+Ford has now streamlined the range, so only Titanium is offered, with the added benefit of sat-nav, cruise control, lane-keeping assistance and automatic headlights and wipers.

 The Galaxy achieved a five-star safety rating in crash-testing by independent experts Euro NCAP, with seven airbags on all models and autonomous emergency braking available as an option on top-spec versions.
 While Ford itself doesn’t have the best reputation for reliability, the Galaxy uses proven technology and many private-hire companies rely on it to cover huge mileages every day.
 Maintenance costs shouldn’t be exorbitant, either.

-Not every family needs an MPV this big, but if seven people need to travel together in comfort and safety – and quite quickly if needs be – the Galaxy is well worth a look, especially the Zetec model with the 148bhp engine diesel and an eight-speed automatic gearbox, which is capable of around 43mpg under the WLTP testing cycle.
+Not every family needs an MPV this big, but if seven people need to travel together in comfort and safety – and quite quickly if needs be – the Galaxy is well worth a look.
+It's a shame buyers are now restricted to the hybrid, because the Zetec model with the 148bhp diesel engine and an eight-speed automatic gearbox can make a tempting used purchase.